-And now that we’re speaking of odd and grills and you being places, here you’ll find some solicited grilling advice getting all up in your Memorial Day business.
+And now that we’re speaking of odd and grills and you being places, here you’ll find some solicited grilling advice from now until fall.

 Now we’re not trying to say you’re throwing too many basic proteins on your grill.
 Only that you could be using this thing for foie gras and whole lobsters and uh, birthday cake?

 Enjoy this guide to the more unusual things we’ve seen people grill.
 Then enjoy grilling them yourself.

 How to do it: Simply halve, then grill the lemons you’re going to use for the lemonade side of the equation.
 4-5 minutes should do it.

 Bonus points: Add vodka and turn it into a John Daly.

 Unlikely candidate: Whole lobster